 My images vary from urban explorations historical architecture and an unhealthy obsession of viaducts, bridges, wind turbines and of course landscapes.

 This night was no exception, the infinity Bridge had me intrigued.

 I’ve heard that on a calm evening the reflection of the bridge gives the unique appearance of an infinity symbol on the water, hence the name of the bridge “Infinity”.

 Thermals on and ready to go, ensuring I had plenty of batteries charged up, essential to try and keep your batteries from being exposed to low temperatures as it drains the battery life and i didn’t want to fall at the first hurdle….extra batteries for luck.

-Arrived around 4.30pm just as dusk was falling, i parked up on the north side of the river tees, ample parking and no parking restrictions.
+Arriving around 4.30pm just as dusk was falling, I parked up on the north side of the River Tees, ample parking and no parking restrictions.

 As darkness fell and the temperature was dropping I instantly forgot how cold it was as I approached the bridge, it certainly did not disappoint a spectacular purple haze enveloped the bridge against the clear dark sky, enhanced arches of gold shimmering against the industrial river Tees.

-Positioning my tripod for a long exposure had quite an effect on these motion sensored lights much to my amusement decided to try out a few northern soul steps to warm me up…not my best idea but hey who cares it’s the start of a new decade…start as you mean to go on…music for the soul…and just warming up.
+Positioning my tripod for a long exposure had quite an effect on these motion sensor lights much to my amusement decided to try out a few northern soul steps to warm me up.
+Not my best idea but hey who cares it’s the start of a new decade…start as you mean to go on…music for the soul…and just warming up.